catherineisonline/bankist/README.md

 ## What is Bankist?

 Bankist is a fictional online bank.
 It is a project introduced by <a href="https://github.com/jonasschmedtmann">Jonas Schmedtmann</a> in order to practice DOM manipulation and user interaction.
+Bankist has an option to log in to the account and use different functionalities, almost like in an actual bank!

+## Functionalities

+Login
+Transfer a value to another account
+Get loans
+Close (delete) account

+## Login Details

+This is the template login details to use the bank functionality.
+The project does not include any backend and does not have an actual registration funcionality.
+Make sure to use usernames are lowercase!

+#### Account One

+Login: ww
+Password: 1111

+#### Account Two

+Login: jp
+Password: 2222

+## Technologies Used

+HTML
+CSS
+Vanilla JavaScript